You have started on a new venture, building a business or rebranding. Now it is time to buy a domain that will help you reach your business goals.

 If you reach out directly, send a polite email offering to purchase the domain name.
 Keep it brief with an introduction to who you are and maybe an initial offer.
 If you use a domain brokerage service like Saw.com, a broker will reach out to the owner and handle all communication and negotiation for you.

-It is time to negotiate the best deal with the domain owner.
-This step includes more than the cost of the domain.
-It also includes terms of purchase, how the domain will be transferred, escrow and any other laws that apply to the sale.
+Get the terms of purchase, how the domain will be transferred, escrow and any other laws that apply to the sale in writing.

 This can be complicated to do alone.
 We suggest hiring an attorney to make the process smoother, and ensure you are protected.